 HOW CSGW WORKS

-- You can add information to your tip at any time, should that be necessary.
+- At any time you can add information to your tip, should that be necessary.
 You will need your confidential code number to refer to when you call in, and you will need both your confidential code number and your password to log back into your web tip.

 - An update will only be provided for tips that were successful and used to help solve a crime.
-It will be up to you to check back.
+It will be up to you to log back in and check.

-- If your tip is successful and leads to an arrest or a closed case, you will be eligible for a cash reward between $50 and $2,000 offered through Crime Stoppers.
-Instructions will be given on how to pick up your cash reward.
+- If your tip information is used in a successful investigation, you may be eligible for a cash reward of up to $2,000 offered through CSGW.
+Instructions on how to pick up your cash reward will be provided by CSGW.

 FREQUENTLY ASKED QUESTIONS